iotaap/tutorials/docs/iotaap-os-mqtts-basics-subscribing.md

 ```

 ## Setup Function
 Setup is the configuration section, which runs at the start of the system, handling the connections to WiFi and MQTT Brokers, It is also suggested to trigger an OTA update check, this will compare the version given in [Including IoTaaP_OS](#IoTaaP_OS) against any firmware version uploaded to OTA update section on the IoTaaP Console.
-{For More details on OTA See -}
+For more details see the separate [OTA tutorial.](https://docs.iotaap.io/docs-tutorials/iotaap-cloud-ota/)

 ```cpp
 void setup()